-If you have any difficulty with this exercise, then please send e-mail to: support@oscer.ou.edu which reaches all OSCER staff (including Henry).
+If you have any difficulty with this exercise, then please send e-mail to:

+support@oscer.ou.edu

 The steps for this exercise are listed on the following pages.

 There are actually two versions of this exercise: a version in C, and a version in Fortran90.
 Where possible, descriptions of both will be given, but in some cases, only the C description will be given, with the Fortran90 version assumed.